 How to Get an Apartment in New York Right Out of College

-After being asked the age-old question "What are you doing after graduation?", You've decided that moving to New York City is an exciting and promising prospect.
+After being asked the age-old question, "What are you doing after graduation?"
+You've decided that moving to New York City is an exciting and promising prospect.

-With a population of about 8.5 million and a metropolitan area that boasts over 20 million, the Big Apple offers the most opportunities out of any urban area in the entire nation.
+With a population of about 8.5 million and a metropolitan area that boasts over 20 million, the Big Apple offers the most opportunities out of any urban area in the nation.

 Finding that home can be a daunting task.